Government announces changes to Shared Ownership scheme

 Shared Ownership revamp could help more first time buyers onto the property ladder

 Housing Secretary, Robert Jenrick, announced the government’s Affordable Homes Programme on Tuesday 8th September – a new investment that will see a huge £12 billion boost into the housing sector, providing up to 180,000 new homes across the country.

 On the same day, the government also outlined a new model for Shared Ownership which is set to help more people onto the property ladder by vastly reducing the minimum initial share, as well as launching a consultation to ensure new homes deliver the accessibility that families need.

 Changes to Shared Ownership

-This new model of the part-buy part-scheme will be implemented on all new build Shared Ownership homes delivered through the Affordable Homes Programme from April 2021, running for five years up to 2026.
+This new model of the part-buy part-rent scheme will be implemented on all new build Shared Ownership homes delivered through the Affordable Homes Programme from April 2021, running for five years up to 2026.